-Example: My friend has a fantastic job, one that I sometimes wish I had.
-I’d probably be better off, or so I thought.
-However, my brother said to me, “The grass is always greener.
-Your current job pays well enough and it has flexible hours, so be content with that.”
+Example: I thought my life would be better if I had my friend’s job.
+However, my brother said to me, “The grass is greener on the other side.
+Your current job is fine and it has flexible hours, so be content with that.”

 The Origin of ‘The Grass Is Always Greener’

 Anyway, how did this phrase originate?
-Well, that’s not really known, so we can only speculate on the matter.
+It’s not known, so we can only speculate on the matter.
 It could be that its origin is with farmers and the livestock they deal with on a daily basis.
-For example, some animals in a fenced off area may decide to ignore the grass directly underneath them and instead, they’ll try to reach the grass on the other side of the fence.
-Perhaps someone came up with this expression after observing such behavior.
+For example, a farmer might have animals in a fenced off area, and every now and then he or she observes them reaching their heads over the fence to eat the grass on the other side.
+Hence, perhaps they thought of the expression after noticing such behavior.

-What is known about this phrase is that it goes back to the early 20th century.
-Interestingly, I could not find this phrase in print until the 1920s.
+In any case, what is known about this expression is that it goes back to the early 20th century.
+Interestingly, I could not find it in print until the 1920s.
 Near the start of that decade it appears in the Windsor And Richmond Gazette newspaper, July 1921:

 ‘The grass is always greener on the other side of the fence,’ and to Michael Strange the attraction of the city seemed far more desirable than the peaceful quiet of Security, Mass.